← Home

 In 2013 I was struggling with Bench Press.
 I could barely bench 35Kg and my friends were lovingly calling me “Squatty No-arms” due to my elevator-cable legs and relatively weak upper body.
 I decided to add in extra pushing work via the Push-up series from Convict Conditioning.
 This started with simply doing Wall Push-ups at home, and eventually blossomed into doing full calisthenics workouts on days between my barbell days.

-Looking back, I was definitely overtraining but my body responded great at the time.
+Looking back, I was definitely over-training but my body responded great at the time.
 I was eating enough calories to support the extra, relatively light, work and I really enjoyed the calisthenic work.
 It worked, too.
 The extra pushing got me benching 40Kg but it still lagged as my weakest movement.

 I read a lot of exercise manuals at the time and struggled to find a way to fit everything in.
 I tried to synthesise lessons from Barbell programmes, Calisthenics approaches, yoga, and tai chi.
 I had a lot of fun but nothing stuck except for Starting Strength and Convict Conditioning (and its follow-ups).